Rdatatable/data.table/README.md

   58. `DT[TRUE, colA:=colA*2]` no longer churns through 4 unnecessary allocations as large as one column.
 This was caused by `i=TRUE` being recycled.
 Thanks to Nathan Kurz for reporting and investigating.
 Added provided test to test suite.
 Only a single vector is allocated now for the RHS (`colA*2`).
 Closes [#1249](https://github.com/Rdatatable/data.table/issues/1249).

+  59. Thanks to @and3k for the excellent bug report [#1258](https://github.com/Rdatatable/data.table/issues/1258).
+This was a result of shallow copy retaining keys when it shouldn't.
+It affected some cases of joins using `on=`.
+Fixed now.

 #### NOTES